 - an alley that once teemed with 100 residents

-The walk concludes at beloved Eastern Market, considered by many to be the heart and soul of “The Hill.”
+- Eastern Market, often considered the heart and soul of “The Hill”

 Explore more Washington, D.C. walks: Georgetown and Columbia Heights